PhilRW/dude-wheres-my-vin/README.md

 Modify the `resource.robot` file to contain your Tesla account email, password, and reservation number you want to check on.
 You could also change how you get notified by modifying the command in the `Notify` keyword.

+Oh yeah, and you'll need to configure [pushbullet-cli](https://github.com/GustavoKatel/pushbullet-cli) if you want to use that part of it.

 ## Run

 Execute `robot tesla.robot` to execute the test suite.